 If you or someone you love has been involved in auto collision, including cases where a driver was making a left-hand turn, perhaps unlawfully, the most important first step is to seek medical attention for any potential injuries.
 Only a qualified medical practitioner can assess the extent of your condition and determine the best course for rehabilitation and recovery.

 Once you have been diagnosed with an injury, you will also want to seek the guidance of an attorney specializing in personal injury, as you may have a legal claim to compensation and other damages related to your incident.
-That’s where the highly qualified attorneys at Bertoldo, Baker, Carter & Smith can help.
+That’s where the highly qualified attorneys at Bertoldo, Baker, Carter, Smith & Cullen can help.

 Finding a Personal Injury Lawyer in Las Vegas